MCP setupIncluded on every plan

 Already in flow

-Claude is already in the host seat
+Claude is already in the driver seat

 MegaLens adds